klaytn/klaytn-docs/docs/getting-started/hardhat/hardhat.md

   // Network to that snapshot in every test. async function deployTokenFixture() {
-    // Get the ContractFactory and Signers here. const sbt = await ethers.getContractFactory("SoulBoundToken");
-    const [owner, addr1, addr2] = await ethers.getSigners();
+    // Get the ContractFactory and Signers here. const [owner, addr1, addr2] = await ethers.getSigners();

-    // To deploy our contract, we just have to call Token.deploy() and await
+    // To deploy our contract, we just have to call ethers.deployContract() and call the
-    // its deployed() method, which happens onces its transaction has been
+    // waitForDeployment() method, which happens onces its transaction has been
     // mined.

-    const sbtContract = await sbt.deploy();
+    const sbtContract = await ethers.deployContract("SoulBoundToken");

-    await sbtContract.deployed();
+    await sbtContract.waitForDeployment();

     // Fixtures can return anything you consider useful for your tests return { sbtContract, owner, addr1, addr2 };